elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-students-manage-their-time-and-stress-effectively-during-exams.md

 url: /learn/education-studies/questions/how-can-students-manage-their-time-and-stress-effectively-during-exams
 score: -1.0
 related_article1:
-    id: 160291
+    id: 160145
-    title: What principles should be considered in curriculum design to ensure it aligns with learning outcomes?
+    title: >-
+        How can students identify their learning style and leverage their strengths to improve academic performance?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-principles-should-be-considered-in-curriculum-design-to-ensure-it-aligns-with-learning-outcomes
+    url: /learn/education-studies/questions/how-can-students-identify-their-learning-style-and-leverage-their-strengths-to-improve-academic-performance
 related_article2:
-    id: 160049
+    id: 159998
-    title: How can students apply metacognition to evaluate and adjust their learning strategies?
+    title: >-
+        What are the key components of effective time management, and how do they contribute to academic success?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-apply-metacognition-to-evaluate-and-adjust-their-learning-strategies
+    url: /learn/education-studies/questions/what-are-the-key-components-of-effective-time-management-and-how-do-they-contribute-to-academic-success
 related_article3:
-    id: 160271
+    id: 160264
-    title: How can setting reading goals and reflecting on content improve reading strategies?
+    title: >-
+        What is metacognition, and why is it important for effective learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-setting-reading-goals-and-reflecting-on-content-improve-reading-strategies
+    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-effective-learning
 related_article4:
-    id: 160138
+    id: 159975
-    title: What strategies can be used to structure and deliver an effective presentation?
+    title: >-
+        What should students consider when choosing courses to align with their career goals and balance their workload?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-be-used-to-structure-and-deliver-an-effective-presentation
+    url: /learn/education-studies/questions/what-should-students-consider-when-choosing-courses-to-align-with-their-career-goals-and-balance-their-workload
 related_article5:
-    id: 159973
+    id: 160321
-    title: What factors influence academic performance, and how can setting academic goals improve it?
+    title: >-
+        How can setting reading goals and reflecting on content enhance reading strategies?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-factors-influence-academic-performance-and-how-can-setting-academic-goals-improve-it
+    url: /learn/education-studies/questions/how-can-setting-reading-goals-and-reflecting-on-content-enhance-reading-strategies
 ---

 &nbsp;